ie3-institute/simona/docs/readthedocs/developersguide.md

   - All vital parts of the new code need to be covered by tests (see {ref}`developersguide:tests`)
   - Code quality should be sufficient (see {ref}`developersguide:coding conventions`)

-There can be exceptions to these rules, which have to be approved by the reviewer.
+There can be exceptions to these rules in special cases, which have to be approved by the reviewer.

 ### Tests